English is our sole official language. We’re a proud British Overseas Territory.

 Ripsaw is a local music genre developed during slavery times.
 It consists of scrapping an instrument, such as a screwdriver, over a saw blade to create a scraping sound.
 Playing ripsaw is called ‘ripping the saw’.
 Common accompaniments are the guitar, drums and triangle.
 Junkanoo, a Bahamian music genre, was brought back to the islands by returning Turks and Caicos Islanders who left to find work in nearby Bahamian islands.

 Current Governor: H.E.
-Peter Beckingham
+Dr John Freeman

 Current Premier: Rufus W. Ewing

 Being a British Overseas Territory, the United Kingdom is responsible for external affairs, such as defence.
 The internal government is locally elected, headed by a locally elected Premier and a Governor appointed by H.M.
 Queen Elizabeth II.

 The Turks and Caicos Islands was under Jamaican jurisdiction until 1962, when Jamaica became independent.
 The governor of the Bahamas oversaw local affairs from 1965 until 1973, when the Bahamas became independent and the Turks and Caicos Islands received their own governor.
 A new constitution was adopted in 1974, and George Alexander Smith James McCartney became the country’s first Prime Minister (later titled Premier) in 1976.